- Hourly / - BiWeekly /

-A Drinking Driver Monitor II is the full performance level of work providing supervision to offenders referred by the Motor Vehicle Administration to the Division of Parole and Probation for driving while intoxicated or under the influence of alcohol or illegal substances.
+A Drinking Driver Monitor II is the full performance level of work providing supervision to offenders referred by courts and may also be referred by the Medical Advisory Council of the Motor Vehicle Administration to the Division of Parole and Probation for driving while intoxicated or under the influence of alcohol or illegal substances.
 Employees in this classification do not supervise other Drinking Driver Monitors.

 Employees in this classification receive general supervision from a Drinking Driver Monitor Supervisor.
 Employees may be required to work evenings, weekends, and holidays.

 Positions in this classification are evaluated by using the classification job evaluation methodology.
 The use of this method involves comparing assigned duties and responsibilities of a position to the job criteria found in the Nature of Work and Examples of Work Sections of the class specification.

 The Drinking Driver Monitor I and the Drinking Driver Monitor II are differentiated on the basis of degree of supervisory control exercised by the supervisor over these employees.
 The Drinking Driver Monitor I learns to perform duties under close supervision and the Drinking Driver Monitor II performs the full range of duties under general supervision.
 The Drinking Driver Monitor II is differentiated from the Drinking Driver Monitor Supervisor in that the Drinking Driver Monitor Supervisor has supervisory responsibility for lower-level Drinking Driver Monitors.

 Monitors the conduct of offenders referred to the Division of Parole and Probation for driving while intoxicated or under the influence of alcohol or illegal substances through frequent in person visits;